sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/6700 - natural-language-methods/1500 - question.md

           that have one label and one answer in the document. */
-        "question": "What are the policy period dates?", /* the question method returns a line containing two dates. return the larger (later) date.
+        "question": "What are the policy period dates?", /* the question method returns a line containing two dates;
+           return the larger (later) date.
            Or, remove the tiebreaker and ask,
            "when does the policy period end? */